Kilarin/simple_dialogs/README.md

 ```

 Now we have created the "Name" topic.
 So, if the player clicks on "What is your name" in the start section, the dialog will move to the "name" section and display that.
-You keep adding sections until every possible path through the dialog has a dialog topic for it.
+You keep adding topics until every possible path through the dialog has a dialog topic for it.
 It is very important that you do NOT have reply targets that do not actually match up with a dialog topic.
 If you do, your dialog will not work.